 Southern Fried Chicken Leftovers

-Storage: The best way to store leftovers is in two separate airtight containers.
-Keep the chicken in one container and the gravy in another.
+Storage: The best way to store leftover fried chicken with gravy is in two separate airtight containers.
+Keep the chicken in one airtight container and the gravy in another.
 They can be refrigerated for up to 2-3 days.

 Recipe